Nakedness and colonialism: The Americas

 Although credited with the discovery of the Americas, Christopher Columbus had little importance in the subsequent history of the continents.
 He was not interested in the land or people, but in finding resources to exploit and establishing trade.
 He never gave up the idea that the lands he encountered were part of Asia.
-In his diaries, Columbus writes that the natives of Guanahani, his first landing; were entirely naked, both men and women, and gentle.
-This also meant that they were seen as less than fully human, and exploitable.
+In his diaries, Columbus writes that the natives of Guanahani, his first landing, were entirely naked, both men and women, and gentle.
+This also meant that they were seen as less than fully human and exploitable.

 North America

 Indigenous peoples of the Americas had no associations of sexuality or nudity with shame or sin.
 European colonizers became aware of other practices, including premarital and extramarital sex, homosexuality, and cross-dressing, that motivated their efforts to convert natives to Christianity.
 However, characterization of others as savage may have been to justify conquest and displacement.
 In his diaries during an expedition to the Pacific coast in 1791, Alejandro Malaspina writes of the European response to the nakedness and odd dress of the southwest natives, ranging from amusement to hostility, and Western clothes being a metaphor for civilization.
 He was particularly disturbed by some native men dressing as women.

 The Aztec city Tenochtitlán reached a population of eighty thousand before the arrival of the Spanish in 1520.
 Built on an island in Lake Texcoco, it was dependent upon hydraulic engineering for agriculture, which also supplied bathing facilities with both steam baths (temazcales) and tubs.
-The conquistadors viewed indigenous bathing practices, which included both men and women entering temazcales naked, in terms of paganism and sexual immorality and sought to eradicate them.
+The conquistadors viewed indigenous bathing practices, which included both men and women entering temazcales naked, in terms of paganism and sexual immorality, and sought to eradicate them.
 In the Yucatan, Mayan men and women bathed in rivers with little concern for modesty.
 Yet in spite of the number of hot springs in the region, there is no mention of their use for bathing by Indigenous peoples.

 Many early colonists did not view Native Americans as distinctly different in color from themselves, and thus could be assimilated into colonial society following conversion.
 Colonists could view natives as either docile or violent, justifying their preference for conversion or extermination.
 Roger Williams of Rhode Island, rare among the Puritans, noted the innocence of natives compared to Europeans, indicating that nakedness nullified sexuality rather than promoting it.

 South America

 Brazil

-Some Indigenous peoples of the Amazon remained uncontacted into the 20th century, maintaining their cultural traditions, including dress.
+Some Indigenous peoples of the Amazon remained uncontacted into the 20th century, maintaining their cultural traditions, including minimal dress typical of hot, humid climates.
 Now, their contact with outsiders is mainly loggers exploiting the forest.